-G.7 Sharing of system/spectrum with other Federal agencies and/or non-Federal entities regard to the very narrow Marker Beacon band, action was taken by the FCC several years ago to make this band even narrower.
+G.7 Sharing of system/spectrum with other Federal agencies and/or non-Federal entities

+The spectrum used by the ILS Localizer systems is highly congested from a frequency assignment standpoint.
+As such, there is no opportunity to share this spectrum with any other entity.
+With regard to the very narrow Marker Beacon band, action was taken by the FCC several years ago to make this band even narrower.
 In addition to using this very narrow band for ILS marker beacon functions, the FAA is considering the use of the marker beacon receiver audio capability on the aircraft for runway incursion prevention.
 In such use, a low power marker beacon-like signal will be transmitted at key points in the runway/taxiway system to alert pilots when they are about to enter/exit certain points.
 Care would necessarily be exercised to ensure that such usage would not interfere with the present marker beacon function.
 Thus, there is no opportunity to share the marker beacon band with other entities.